Gates Foundation to pledge funds for contraception

 "Because we didn't have contraception or family planning on the agenda we weren't putting new money into it," says Gates.
 "We weren't saying this is a priority.
 So this is our moment in time to say this is a priority and we need to fund it."

 Money is not the only barrier.
-Controlling population growth has fallen off the development agenda, rendered controversial for decades by coercive programmes like forced sterilisation in India in the 1970s and China's one-child policy.
+Controlling population growth has fallen off the development agenda, rendered controversial for decades by coercive programs like forced sterilization in India in the 1970s and China's one-child policy.

-It still provokes controversy, not least in the United States where Gates has been criticised by Catholic groups which tend to see contraception and abortion as part of the same issue.
+It still provokes controversy, not least in the United States where Gates has been criticized by Catholic groups which tend to see contraception and abortion as part of the same issue.

 "It's far less controversial than people make it," says Gates, citing a Gallup poll three months ago in the United |States.
 "Top of the poll was: 90 percent of Americans think contraceptives are morally acceptable.
 82 percent of Catholics think contraceptives are morally acceptable.
 To me that's not controversial.